People

 As a Mitacs GRI awardee in 2022, Neev developed a novel statistical distinguisher between real astrophysical signals and glitches in the LIGO data.
 He created a simulated astrophysical injection set spanning a wide range of parameter space in mass, spin, and distance and analyzed their posteriors using Bilby.
 Using clustering methods, he identified regions of parameter space where posteriors of astrophysical signals can be distinguished from glitch posteriors.
 His work, co-supervised by SFU astrostatistician David Stenning, resulted in a paper in Classical and Quantum Gravity

-Annudesh Liyanage, UBC student and NSERC USRA awardee
+Annudesh Liyanage, UBC alum and NSERC USRA awardee

 Annudesh graduated from UBC with a degree in physics and math.
 As part of the UBC LIGO GSpyNetTree team, his project focused on generating the training sets for a convolutional neural network used to distinguish between glitches and signals.
 After having trained the model, he conducted validation studies looking at how robust the algorithm’s predictions are to data with persistent noise features subtracted, exotic glitches not included in the training set, and signals from different sky positions and orientations.
 Annudesh’s work directly enabled the success of the GSpyNetTree algorithm in the fourth LIGO-Virgo-KAGRA observing run, as reported in a paper in Classical and Quantum Gravity.
 Annudesh is now completing his medical degree at UBC.